 "Katira subjected her to years of abuse"

-Tarang Katira, aged 34, of Acton, West London, was jailed for 22 months on Thursday, August 29, 2019, for domestic abuse after he subjected a woman to a campaign of abuse for a number of years.
+Tarang Katira, aged 34, of Acton, West London, was jailed for 22 months on Thursday, August 29, 2019, for domestic abuse after he subjected a woman to a campaign of controlling behaviour over a span of 10 months.

 The unidentified woman was believed to be his partner.

 He had pleaded guilty to one charge of controlling or coercive behaviour (contrary to Section 76 of the Serious Crime Act 2015) on July 10, 2019.

 Isleworth Crown Court heard that the domestic abuse Katira inflicted on his victim was between July 2017 to April 2018.

 On April 29, 2018, police were called to their home after receiving reports that she had been assaulted by Katira.
 He attacked her after an argument broke out between the two.

 Officers arrived at the house and Katira was later arrested.
 When questioned, the woman told officers about other times when she was abused by Katira.

 This includes physical and verbal which dates back to late 2017.

 West Area CID led the investigation and officers gathered witness accounts from more than 30 people.
 Medical evidence and more than 250 exhibits were used to support the prosecution.